jenkinsci/oracle-cloud-infrastructure-compute-plugin/README.md

-## Building the Plugin from Repository
+## Building the Plugin
 Jenkins plugins are packaged as self-contained .hpi files, which have all the necessary code, images, and other resources which the plugin needs to operate successfully.

-If desired, you can build the Oracle Cloud Infrastructure Compute Plugin Plugin .hpi from the source code, and then install the .hpi file in Jenkins.
+If desired, you can build the Oracle Cloud Infrastructure Compute Plugin .hpi from the source code, and then install the .hpi file in Jenkins.

 To build the .hpi file, OCI Java SDK is required.
 OCI Java SDK is currently not published to Maven center so first install OCI Java SDK to the local Maven repository.
 Steps are outlined below.